safifatim/HR_Management_System/README.md

 ---

-## 🎓 Learning Objectives
+## 🎓 Learning Outcomes
-- Practical implementation of Insertion Sort
+- Implementation of Selection Sort algorithm
 - Efficient searching using Binary Search
-- Strong understanding of OOP principles
+- Practical use of Object-Oriented Programming
-- Hands-on experience with Java Swing GUI
+- GUI development using Java Swing
-- Working with real-time date and time in Java
+- Handling date and time in Java applications

 ---

-## ▶️ Execution Steps
+## ▶️ How to Run the Project
 1. Open the project in any Java IDE (IntelliJ IDEA, Eclipse, or NetBeans)
 2. Run the `HR_Management_System.java` file
-3. Use the GUI buttons to interact with the system
+3. Use the GUI buttons to perform HR operations

 ---

 ## 👩‍💻 Developer
-Fatima Safi
+Fatima
 Software Engineering Student

 ---

-## 📄 Note
+## 📄 Disclaimer
-This project is developed for academic and learning purposes.
+This project is developed for academic and learning purposes only.